Organic Waste Diversion Guide for Campus Events

 It's the law!

 Effective 2022, SB 1383 requires all public entities to establish programs for properly disposing of organic waste.
 The purpose is to reduce the amount of methane emissions created from food waste and other organic waste decomposing in landfills.
 The ultimate goal of this bill is to reduce the amount of organic waste sent to landfills by 75% by 2025.
 As a campus, we are working to eliminate 90% of our organic waste from going to landfills.
-If your event is for 50 or more people and you will be serving food, compost bins are now required!
+If your event is for 50 or more people and you will be serving food, we encourage you to request compost bins.
+In the future, compost bins will be required at all catered campus events with 50 or more people.

 Pay close attention to the list below to avoid contaminating the compost bins at your event!